<< <%SKIN-STRTRANS-SYNTOC%> >>

 Canadian Receipts for Gifts in Kind

 Many charities in Canada prefer not to accept Gifts in Kind (called "non-cash gifts" by the CRA) directly, for several reasons.
-Carefully documented valuation is required, and some charities seem to feel that accepting Gifts In Kind is very likely to get you audited by the CRA.
+Carefully documented valuation is required, especially for larger gifts, and some charities seem to feel that accepting Gifts In Kind is very likely to get you audited by the CRA.
 Instead, they recommend doing an exchange of cheques rather than accepting the Gift In Kind per se.
 You merely pay the donor for their goods or services, then they can issue you another cheque for that same amount, as a pure donation.
 It is that latter donation for which they will receive a receipt.
-Even in this case, where you pay them for the gift, my understanding is that you must be paying a fair market value.
+Even in this case, where you pay them for the gift, our understanding is that you must be paying a fair market value.

 The Canada Revenue Agency requires that for all Gifts in Kind (which it calls "non-cash gifts"), the following fields must be added to the charitable receipt you issue: